MicrosoftDocs/mixed-reality/mixed-reality-docs/point-and-commit.md

 * Users can point at a hyperlink or a button then air tap to activate it.
 * Users can use one hand to perform [Navigation](coming-soon.md) gesture to scroll a slate content up and down.
-* Users can use two hands to peform navigation gesture to zoom in and out the slate content.<br><br>
+* Users can use two hands to peform navigation gestures to zoom in and out the slate content.<br><br>

 ![](images/2D-Slate-Interaction-Far-720px.jpg)<br>